bagavi/Scorex/README.md

 Motivation
 ----------

- Bitcoin Core source code contains more 100K lines of code(80K of C++ only), Nxt is more than 45K line of Java code.
+ Bitcoin Core source code contains more 100K lines of code(80K of C++ only).
 All parts of the design(network/transactional/consensus protocols) are mixed in a hard way.
  So researchers and developers are not in good start positions to make experiments.

-However, Scorex Bitcoin implements Bitcoin in less than 3k lines of Scala code and this allows researchers to prototype over bitcoin.
+In Scorex Bitcoin, we've implemented Bitcoin in less than 5k lines of Scala code and this allows researchers to prototype over bitcoin.
 Features
 --------